Last updated: March 2026

 What do you want to value?

 Pianos are among the most challenging items to value and sell.
-A piano that cost $10,000 new might be worth $2,000 or it might be worth nothing — and most owners cannot tell the difference without expert guidance.
+A piano that cost $10,000 new might be worth $2,000 or it might be worth nothing.
+And most owners cannot tell the difference without expert guidance.
 The piano market is heavily influenced by brand reputation, age, condition, and local demand.
 Many families inherit pianos they do not play and face the difficult decision of selling, donating, or paying $300-$800 to have it moved and disposed of.
 Some pianos actually have negative value because the cost of moving exceeds what anyone would pay.
 Understanding your piano's true market value saves you from expensive mistakes and helps you identify whether your instrument is a valuable asset or a logistical challenge to rehome.

 Understanding what drives the price of pianos helps you get the most accurate valuation.